Licensure | Types of Licensure | Lateral Entry Licensure | Licensure Renewal | FAQs |

 Are you looking to make a career change and become a teacher?
 Do you want to use your college degree to make a difference in the lives of students?
 Lateral Entry Teachers are individuals employed in Charlotte-Mecklenburg Schools that hold at least a bachelor’s degree from a regionally accredited institution in the subject area they are employed to teach.

-Lateral Entry WebinarsWe host Lateral Entry Webinars on the 3rd Thursday of each month from 12:00pm-1:00pm.
-During the webinar we talk about working at CMS and the steps to becoming a Lateral Entry teacher followed by a brief question and answer period.
+Lateral Entry WebinarsWe typically host Lateral Entry Webinars on the 3rd Thursday of each month from 12:00pm-1:00pm.
+The webinar shares information about working at CMS and the steps to becoming a Lateral Entry teacher followed by a brief question and answer period.
 If you are interested in attending, please register by clicking one of the dates below.
 You only need to register for one webinar.

 You can enter the classroom immediately